CaskAle/summit-pi-project/summit-pi.md

 ## But I don't have that stuff :frowning_face: (the harder way)

 If you do not have access to a keyboard, mouse, and display, all is not lost.
-It is still possible to setup your device as a headless device.
+It is still possible to setup your Raspberry Pi as a headless device.
 Using this method, NOOBS is no longer an option.
 Instead, you need to write a new image of the Raspbian OS directly to the SD card.
-Once the OS has been written, you will need to make a few changes to the SD card before putting it into the device and booting.
+Once the OS has been written, you will need to make a few more changes to the SD card image before putting it into the device and booting.

-1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, in this case, **DO NOT** skip the step that refers to setting up your SD card, **DO NOT** eject the SD card as indicated on the last step of the SD card setup, and **DO NOT** proceed to the next step, "Connect your Pi" until completing the following steps.
+1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, stop once you have completed the **Set up your SD card** step.
+At that point, complete the following steps.

-2. Follow the instructions in [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and the notes below on editing files to enable a WiFi connection and ssh at boot time.
+2. Read the short article on [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) then return here to complete the steps to enable a WiFi connection and ssh at boot time.

+3. Unplug the SD card from your laptop, wait a few seconds and then plug it back in.
+This will make the laptop rediscover the new file systems that have been installed onto the card.

-   - Editing files on the SD card from a Mac can be done by openning the "terminal" application.
+4. Editing files on the SD card from a Mac can be done by opening the "terminal" application on the Mac.
 From there, you should find the SD card's boot directory at `/Volumes/boot`.
+Use `cd /Volumes/boot` to get there.
+If there does not seem to be a boot directory, repeat step 3 above.

-   - Use the "touch" command to create an empty file called ssh in the boot directory:
+5. To enable ssh on the Pi, use the touch command to create an empty file called "ssh" in the /Volumes/boot directory:
-   `touch /Volumes/boot/ssh`.
+`touch /Volumes/boot/ssh`

-   - For WiFi, use the [nano](#nano) editor to create a wpa_supplicant.conf file in the /Volumes/boot directory.
-Guidance on this file can be found in the [Configuring WiFi](#configuring-wifi) section.
+6. To enable WiFi on the Pi, use the [nano](#nano) text editor to create a wpa_supplicant.conf file in the /Volumes/boot directory.
+`nano /Volumes/boot/wpa_supplicant.conf`
+Guidance on the contents of this file can be found in the [Configuring WiFi](#configuring-wifi) section of this document.

-   - Be sure to eject the SD card properly.  **DO NOT** just remove it.
-Otherwise, due to caching, there is a good chance your modifications will not be saved on the SD card.You can do this from either the desktop or from within the Finder.
+7. Be sure to eject the SD card properly.  **DO NOT** just remove it.
+Otherwise, due to caching, there is a good chance your modifications will not be saved on the SD card.
+You can do this from either the desktop or from within the Finder application.

-3. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).
+8. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

-   > Note: The instructions in the setup guide stop being relevant to a headless install once you get to the point where you invited to power up the device.
+   > Note: The instructions in the setup guide stop being relevant to a headless install once you complete this step.
 In a headless environment, you will not see the Raspbian Desktop.
 Instead, you will connect to the device over the network, from your laptop, via a terminal and ssh.

-4. Ensure that your mobile hotspot is turned on before powering up the device.
+9. Ensure that the WiFi network you wish to connect to is ready before powering up the device.

-5. Plug in your Pi.
+10. Power up your Pi by plugging the power cord into the USB-C power port on the side of the device.
 The first boot will take a few minutes as there is some setup that will be done.
-Give it about 5 minutes on the first boot before trying to connect.
-Eventually, your phone should indicate the number of devices that are connected to the hotspot and you can use this as one way to verify that the Pi is ready.
+Give it about 5 minutes on the first boot before trying to connect to it via ssh.
+If you are using your phone's hotspot, you should see the number of devices that are connected to the hotspot change.
+You can use this as one way to verify that the Pi is ready to accept connections.
 You can also look for the blinking green light on the Pi that indicates WiFi data is flowing.

-6. If your device is the only Raspberry Pi on the network (for instance, if you  [use your mobile phone as a hotspot](#mobile-phone-hotspot)) you should now be able to connect to it from a laptop, that is also connected to the same network, via ssh.
+11. If your device is the only Raspberry Pi on the network (for instance, if you are [using your phone as a hotspot](#mobile-phone-hotspot)) you should now be able to connect to it from a laptop, that is also connected to the same network, via ssh.
 Open a terminal on your laptop and enter:
 `ssh pi@raspberrypi`

-7. There is a Raspberry Pi configuration tool called [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
+12. There is a Raspberry Pi configuration tool called [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
 Many elements of the device can be configured via this tool.
 At the very minimum, you should set a [unique hostname](#set-a-unique-hostname), your timezone, your locale, your keyboard, and change the password.
 Be sure to run the tool as root with:
 `sudo raspi-config`

+## Configuration Recommendations

 ### Set a unique hostname